fubark/cyber/docs/hugo/content/docs/toc/memory.md

 ### Reference Counting.
 In Cyber, there are [primitive and object]({{<relref "/docs/toc/data-types">}}) values.
 Primitives don't need any memory management, since they are copied by value and no heap allocation is required (with the exception of primitives being captured by a [closure]({{<relref "#closures">}})).

 Objects are managed by ARC.
 Each object has its own reference counter.
 Upon creating a new object, it receives a reference count of 1.
-When the object is copied, it's `retained` and the reference count increments by 1.
-When an object value is removed from it's parent or is no longer reachable in the current stack frame, it is `released` and the reference count decrements by 1.
+When the object is copied, it's **retained** and the reference count increments by 1.
+When an object value is removed from it's parent or is no longer reachable in the current stack frame, it is **released** and the reference count decrements by 1.

-Once the reference count reaches 0 and the object (eg. List or Map) also contains child references, each child reference is released thereby decrementing their reference counts by 1.
+Once the reference count reaches 0 the object begins its destruction procedure.
+First, child references are released thereby decrementing their reference counts by 1.
+If the object is a host object, it will invoke its `finalizer` function.
 Afterwards, the object is freed from memory.

 ### Optimizations.
 The compiler can reduce the number of retain/release ops since it can infer value types even though they are dynamically typed to the user.
 Arguments passed to functions are only retained depending on the analysis from the callsite.